Ducking stool: Ducking-stools

-The ducking-stool was a strongly-made wooden armchair (the surviving specimens are of oak) in which the offender was seated, an iron band being placed around them so that they should not fall out during their immersion.
+The ducking-stool was a strongly-made wooden armchair (the surviving specimens are of oak) in which the offender was seated, an iron band being placed around them to prevent movement.
+The chair was attached to a long wooden arm and the offender was then lowered into the water, perhaps repeatedly.
 The earliest record of the use of such is towards the beginning of the 17th century, with the term being first attested in English in 1597.
 It was used both in Europe and in the English colonies of North America.

 Usually, the chair was fastened to a long wooden beam fixed as a seesaw on the edge of a pond or river.
 Sometimes, however, the ducking-stool was not a fixture but was mounted on a pair of wooden wheels so that it could be wheeled through the streets, and at the river-edge was hung by a chain from the end of a beam.
 In sentencing a woman the magistrates ordered the number of duckings she should have.
 Yet another type of ducking-stool was called a tumbrel.
 It was a chair on two wheels with two long shafts fixed to the axles.
 This was pushed into the pond and then the shafts released, thus tipping the chair up backwards.
 Sometimes the punishment proved fatal and the subject died.